Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: More Results for Causal Attention Analysis

 \subsection{Sensitivity Analysis of Attention Knockout Windows}

-In Section~\ref{sec:casual_attention_knockout}, our primary analysis utilized a default attention knockout window of $W=3$ (i.e., performing causal interventions on the target layer and its immediate neighbors).
+In \S\ref{sec:casual_attention_knockout}, our primary analysis utilized a default attention knockout window $3$.
 To ensure the robustness of our mechanistic findings and confirm that the observed trends are not artifacts of a specific window configuration, we conducted a sensitivity analysis across various window sizes.

-Specifically, maintaining the experimental setup described in Fig.~\ref{fig:vision_text_block_qwenvl_w3}, we report the $\mathcal{I}_{NSSD}$ results of Qwen2.5VL-7B for alternative window sizes in Fig.~\ref{fig:window_size}.
-We observe that while the absolute values of $\mathcal{I}_{NSSD}$ fluctuate slightly as the window expands, the fundamental conclusions regarding information propagation and modality arbitration pathways remain consistent, further validating the stability of our causal interpretations.
+Specifically, maintaining the experimental setup described in Fig.~\ref{fig:vision_inst_block_comparison}, we report the $\mathcal{I}_\text{NSSD}$ results of Qwen2.5VL-7B for alternative window sizes in Fig.~\ref{fig:window_size}.
+We observe that while the absolute values of $\mathcal{I}_\text{NSSD}$ fluctuate slightly as the window expands, the fundamental conclusions regarding attention patterns remain consistent, further validating the stability of our method.